Everest Base Camp Helicopter Tour With Landing

 Adventure & Experience

-• Heli Tour: More suited for people who are unable to trek or who have time or health restrictions but still want to experience the Everest region, this tour focusses on beautiful aerial views rather than physical adventure.
+• Heli Tour: More suited for people who are unable to trek or who have time or health restrictions but still want to experience the Everest region, this tour focuses on beautiful aerial views rather than physical adventure.

 • Trek: Ideal for thrill-seekers who want to experience the full adventure of the EBC by trekking through high-altitude trails, interacting with Sherpa villages, and immersing themselves in the Himalayas.